 Up to 55 days interest free each month

-When the 0% on purchases offer ends, you can still enjoy up to 55 interest-free days each month on your purchase transactions.
+With the absence of 0% on purchases offer, you can still enjoy up to 55 interest-free days each month on your purchase transactions.

 Not all credit cards come with as many as 55 interest-free days each month.
 Many other cards offer only 44 days interest free.
 That extra 11 days per month can make quite a difference.
 It gives your cash an additional 132 days a year to stay in the bank, earning interest or reducing your mortgage cost.